sferes2/sferes2/_sources/quality_diversity.rst

  typedef qd::selector::ScoreProportionate<phen_t, valueselector_t, Params> select_t;

--  **Notes:** This selector is based on ValueSelector, see previous sub-section "ValueSelector" for more information.

 ValueSelector-based: Tournament
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **File:** `sferes/qd/selector/tournament.hpp <https://github.com/sferes2/sferes2/blob/qd/sferes/qd/selector/tournament.hpp>`__

 -  **Description:** This selector selects individuals in the algorithm population with tournaments based on a given score.
 The score is determined by the ValueSelector given as template parameters.
-The selector uniformly selects two individuals from the population and keeps the one that has the highest score.
+To perform tournaments, the selector uniformly selects two individuals from the population and keeps the one that has the highest score.

+-  **Notes:** This selector is based on ValueSelector, see previous sub-section "ValueSelector" for more information.

 -  **Example:** None